theoc3/handwriting-rating/README.md

  --kana if kana should be used, 1 or -1

+ Tthe text needs to be spread out if you want individual ratings on each character.
+Additionally, very poorly written ones will likely not be rated at all, support for specific character recognition will be added soon.

  ## Result
   Draws bounding boxes with confidence numbers (essentially a score on your writing) over text.